 - And on rare occasions tooth developed outside of the jaw bone.
 In this case, we highly recommend seeing a periodontist to determine the best form of treatment.

 So if you have an exposed tooth root, you need to see us at one of our two offices.
 Our dental team will determine the quality and quantity of the gum tissue that remains.
-If the gum recession is caught early, the tissue can be treated until health, replaced and your tooth may have an excellent prognosis.
+If the gum recession is caught early, the tissue can be treated until healthy, replaced and your tooth may have an excellent prognosis.

 We offer complimentary consultations.
 Please allow us to help you if your gums are receding.
 Call now for your free consult.